ShaleeQureshi/Programs/README.md

 # Programs - Created by Shalee Qureshi
 # Website : https://shaleequreshi2019.wixsite.com/website

-Here you can find some small scale applications I have developed.
+Here you can find some applications I have developed.